Linda Thompson: Author

 In 2016, HarperCollins imprint Dey Street Books published Thompson's memoir, A Little Thing Called Life, which featured on The New York Times Best Seller list.

 Personal life

 Life with Elvis Presley

 On July 6, 1972, Thompson attended a private movie screening hosted by Elvis Presley at the Memphian Theater in Memphis.
 Thompson was 22 at the time.
 She and Presley subsequently dated for four years before breaking up around Christmas 1976.
 They broke up because, like Priscilla before her, Thompson wanted a "normal" life, which was not possible with Presley's lifestyle.
 However, they broke up on good terms and remained good friends until Presley's death.

 Marriage to Jenner

-In 1980, Thompson began a relationship with Olympic gold medal decathlete Caitlyn Jenner prior to Jenner's transition.
+In 1980, Thompson began a relationship with Olympic gold medal decathlete Bruce Jenner prior to Jenner's transition.
 The couple married on January 5, 1981, in Oahu, Hawaii.
 They have two sons together, Brandon and Brody.
 The couple separated in 1986, after Jenner told her that she identified as a woman, and they eventually divorced after going through six months of counseling.